ensdomains/docs/dapp-developer-guide/getting-started.md

 ENS sub-names map to addresses the same way ENS names do, yet you don’t need to go through a registration process to create one.
 However, to register an ENS sub-name, you do have to be the owner of the ENS name itself.

 The sub-name to name relationship can also be described with a phone-book metaphor.
-Top-level ENS names, e.g. ‘myname.eth' are owned by smart contracts called registrars.
+Top-level ENS names, e.g. 'myname.eth' are owned by smart contracts called registrars.
 The registrars specify rules governing the allocation of the corresponding top-level domain's subdomains, e.g. hello.myname.eth.

 Sub-names can also give more of an organizational feel to users.
 For example, the top-level name can represent an organization and the sub-name can resemble the structure of email addresses.
 A novel use case currently being implemented by [Tenzorum Project](https://tenzorum.org/), for example, is to use your sub-name as a username/login to Ethereum ĐApps.